blucabinet/blucab/readme.md

 ### Authentication
 #### Login
 The token can be derived via _/api/login/_ with the given Content-Type and the following body.
-Multiple tokens can be tied to a user via this POST-request.
+Multiple tokens can be tied to a user (e.g. here admin) via this POST-request.
 ```
 {
-    "username": "USER",
+    "username": "admin",
     "password": "PASSWORD"
 }
 ```